-The principal aim of the school is to enable each person to develop independence through learning in an environment that offers warmth, security, consistency and understanding within a 24-hour curriculum.
+The principal aim of the school is to enable each young person to develop independence through learning in both school and a community environment that offers warmth, security, consistency and understanding within a 24-hour curriculum.
 A purposeful and calm atmosphere is encouraged through the professional approach adopted by all staff.
-Trust and a positive rapport between the people we support and the staff underpin the ethos of the school.
+Trust and a positive rapport between the young people we support and the staff underpin the ethos of the school.

-- Helping people to develop their self-knowledge, self-esteem and self-confidence;
+- Helping young people to develop their self-knowledge, self-esteem and self-confidence;

-- Helping people to distinguish right from wrong and to respect the law and other people’s rights;
+- Helping young people to distinguish right from wrong and to respect the law and other young people’s rights;

-By encouraging and reinforcing behaviour which is more positive and helpful for the individual distress is reduced and the person is supported and enabled to engage more positively in an enjoyable and meaningful life.
+By encouraging and reinforcing behaviour which is more positive and helpful for the individual, distress is reduced and the young person is supported and enabled to engage more positively in an enjoyable and meaningful life.
 This can of course take time and there are often ups and down in progress, but staff remain committed to enabling people to maximise their potential.
-No actions that threaten the dignity of a person are either used or permitted.
-All staff attend training in the Hesley Enhancing Lives Programme (HELP), which emphasises empathy and proactive support.
+No actions that threaten the dignity of a young person are either used or permitted.